It's Alright (Baby's Coming Back)

 "It's Alright (Baby's Coming Back)" is a song written and recorded by the British pop music duo Eurythmics.
 It was released as the fourth and final single from their 1985 album Be Yourself Tonight.
 The song was produced by Dave Stewart, and the song's brass arrangement was devised by Michael Kamen.

 The single became Eurythmics' tenth Top 20 hit in the UK where it peaked at number 12, but was less successful in the United States, stalling at number 78 on the Billboard Hot 100.
 As songwriters, Annie Lennox and Dave Stewart received the 1986 Ivor Novello award for Best Song Musically and Lyrically.

 Composition

 The song is a blend of R&B and electronica in the key of D♭ Major, with a tempo of 93 beats per minute.
 The intro and chorus repeats the chords D♭ Major, C♭ Major, G♭ Major and F♭ Major over a bass pedal point of D♭, while the bridge remains on E♭ minor throughout.
-The melody of the first line of the lyrics (It's alright, Baby's Coming Back) is identical to the introductory riff of Tears of a Clown by Smokey Robinson and The Miracles.
+The melody of the first line of the lyrics (It's alright, Baby's Coming Back) is identical to the introductory riff of "The Tears of a Clown" by Smokey Robinson and the Miracles.

 Reception

 Upon its release, Andy Hurt of Sounds wrote, "While the charts overflow with detritus, Eurythmics sail serenely on.
 Annie shows she's picked up a few tips from Aretha while Dave lifts his glissando solo direct from Holger Czukay's 'Persian Love'."
 In the US, Cash Box said it "carries on the soul groove of earlier outings."
+Billboard referred to "It's Alright (Baby's Coming Back)" as the band's "typical sleight-of-hand" with its "ornate overlapping themes".